 Below are some reviews and the preface and second-edition preface and table of contents.
-See also the errata in postscript / PDF (or the first edition errata in postscript / PDF).
+See also the errata in PDF / postscript (or the first edition errata in PDF / postscript).

-NEW: There is now a free, public on-line solutions manual to all even-numbered exercises, by M. Soltanifar, L. Li, and myself.
+NOTE: There is now a free, public on-line solutions manual to all even-numbered exercises, by M. Soltanifar with L. Li.

-(See also Evans and Rosenthal's introductory-level probability and statistics book, and an unexpected spoof video.)
+(See also my stochastic processes book, Evans and Rosenthal's introductory-level probability and statistics book, and an unexpected spoof video.)

 This book is an introduction to probability theory using measure theory.
 It provides mathematically complete proofs of all the essential introductory results of probability and measure theory.